davidIvankov/CollabPlan/README.md

 - **Project Management**: Create and manage projects.
 - **Participant Management**: Add participants to projects and assign roles.
 - **Task Management**: Create tasks, assign them to participants, and track their progress.
+- **AI Task Duration Suggestion**: Get smart suggestions for how long a task might take, powered by AI.
+- **Notifications**: Receive notifications for invitations, project updates, and task assignments.
 - **Calendar Integration**: Visualize tasks in a calendar for better planning and scheduling.

 ## Setup